bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **${ \Huge \color{blue}{\textbf{WHY}} }$ DO WE HAVE THE WORLD?**

-**Speculation: Considering the WHAT and WHY of everything is beneficial.**
+**Speculation: Considering the WHAT and WHY of EVERYTHING is beneficial.**

 **THE BIRTH OF THE WORLD, as we know it**: [Link](https://en.wikipedia.org/wiki/Chronology_of_the_universe).